learn-co-curriculum/dsc-prework-intro/README.md

 - Check the solutions only when you're done with the lab.
 Remember, getting stuck and working through individual pieces of code and concepts is part of the process.

-- If you can't figure out why your code isn't working, look back to the section of prework that teaches that code, or try googling for information about the specific syntax you're trying to use.  ("90% of programming is googling StackOverflow").
+- If you can't figure out why your code isn't working, look back to the section of prep that teaches that code, or try googling for information about the specific syntax you're trying to use.  ("90% of programming is googling StackOverflow").

 - If you get completely stuck and need to check the solutions to move forward, just look at the specific solution for the piece you got stuck on, instead of reading the solutions for the entire lab.